OfficialDataBuster/HoneYLoG/README.md

 # HoneYLoG
 Shitty honeypot repo;
 **Warning:** actually, really shitty.
 I tried to keep start it off as a small logger, it got out of hands.
-Might add E-Mail Support soon.
+Might add E-Mail Support soon (if I get bored again).

 1. Configure htaccess.txt (set your full path to .htpassword)